playframework/playframework/documentation/manual/releases/release26/Highlights26.md

 ## Filters Enhancements

 Play now comes with a default set of enabled filters, defined through configuration.

-* `play.filters.csrf.CSRFFilter`
-* `play.filters.headers.SecurityHeadersFilter`
-* `play.filters.hosts.AllowedHostsFilter`

-This means that on new projects, CSRF protection ([[ScalaCsrf]] / [[JavaCsrf]]), [[SecurityHeaders]] and [[AllowedHostsFilter]] are all defined automatically.
 This provides a "secure by default" experience for new Play applications, and tightens security on existing Play applications.

+The following filters are enabled by default:

+* `play.filters.csrf.CSRFFilter` prevents CSRF attacks, see [[ScalaCsrf]] / [[JavaCsrf]]
+* `play.filters.headers.SecurityHeadersFilter` prevents XSS and frame origin attacks, see [[SecurityHeaders]]
+* `play.filters.hosts.AllowedHostsFilter` prevents DNS rebinding attacks, see [[AllowedHostsFilter]]

 In addition, filters can now be configured through `application.conf`.
 To append to the defaults list, use the `+=`: